224Abhay/MaterialYouNewTab/README.md

 - **Backup & Reset**: Save or restore your setup anytime, or reset everything to default with one click.
 - **Language Support**: Use the extension in your preferred language for better accessibility.
 - **Browser Compatibility**: Supports all Chromium-based browsers, including **Chrome**, **Edge**, **Brave**, and **Opera**, as well as Firefox-based browsers like **Firefox** and **Zen**.

+## 🚀 Customizations & Enhancements

+This fork includes several custom improvements and enhancements to the original Material You New Tab extension:

+> **📚 Original Repository**: This is a fork of [Material You New Tab](https://github.com/prem-k-r/materialYouNewTab) by Prem and It'z RJ, which is based on the original work by XengShi.
+All original features and functionality are preserved and enhanced.

+### ✨ New Features Added

+- **🤖 ChatGPT Integration**: Added a new search engine option for ChatGPT with direct access to temporary chat
+- **📝 Multi-Line Search**: Replaced search input with a textarea for better user experience and auto-resizing capability
+- **⌨️ Enhanced Keyboard Support**:
+  - `Enter` = Submit search
+  - `Shift+Enter` = Create new line (perfect for detailed ChatGPT prompts)
+- **🌐 Multi-Language Support**: Localized ChatGPT engine name in multiple languages

+### 🔧 Technical Improvements

+- **Auto-Resizing Searchbar**: Searchbar dynamically expands to accommodate multi-line text
+- **Smart Height Management**: Maximum height constraints prevent excessive expansion
+- **Improved Event Handling**: Better keyboard event management with proper event propagation
+- **Enhanced CSS**: Responsive design improvements and better textarea behavior
+- **Search Suggestion Compatibility**: Updated search suggestions to work seamlessly with new multi-line functionality

+### 🎯 Use Cases

+- **AI Interactions**: Write detailed, structured prompts for ChatGPT across multiple lines
+- **Complex Queries**: Better support for long search queries and detailed questions
+- **Natural Writing**: More intuitive text input experience similar to modern chat applications
+- **Professional Use**: Ideal for researchers, writers, and anyone needing detailed search capabilities

+### 🎯 How to Use ChatGPT Integration

+1. **Select ChatGPT Engine**:
+   - Click on the search engine dropdown
+   - Choose "ChatGPT" from the search engine options

+2. **Write Multi-Line Prompts**:
+   - Use `Shift+Enter` to create new lines
+   - Write detailed, structured prompts across multiple lines
+   - The searchbar will automatically expand to accommodate your text

+3. **Submit Your Query**:
+   - Press `Enter` to submit your search
+   - You'll be redirected to ChatGPT with your prompt pre-filled
+   - Perfect for complex questions, code reviews, or detailed explanations

+### 🔄 What's Been Modified

+- **Files Modified**: `index.html`, `scripts/search.js`, `scripts/search-suggestions.js`, `style.css`
+- **Language Files**: Added ChatGPT translations to multiple language files
+- **Search Engine System**: Extended search engine options to include ChatGPT
+- **UI Components**: Enhanced searchbar with textarea and auto-resize functionality

+### 📋 License & Attribution

+This fork maintains the original GPL-3.0 license.
+When using or distributing this customized version:

+- **Credit the Original Authors**: Always acknowledge XengShi, Prem, and It'z RJ
+- **Include Source Code**: Due to GPL-3.0, you must provide access to the source code
+- **Respect the License**: Any modifications must also be distributed under GPL-3.0
+- **Forking**: Feel free to fork this repository and create your own customizations

+---

 ## 📥 Installation Guide